 The article made a solid point about the rapid advancement of artificial intelligence in cybersecurity.
 It did an excellent job of defining the areas in which cybersecurity impacts our national security and infrastructure.
 The article explained that cybercrime is not a single legal issue but a compound issue (XiaoLing, 2020).

-I felt that Dr. Wang did not expand on what a compound legal issue meant.
+I felt that the author did not expand on what a compound legal issue meant.
 He could have expanded on the compound legal statement with some concrete examples.

 The study also presented that society is moving on to the network where nearly everything we do is in the network to the point that it reflects actual reality.
 Because of this, we are much more sensitive to cyberattacks than ever before.
 AI also exaggerates these attacks.

-His use of the term network was a little bit confusing to me because the network in the United States has a meaning that involves a series of computer systems, usually inside of an organization that is inter-connected.
-When Dr. Wang says the network, he is talking about what most people consider "cyberspace."
+The author’s use of the term network was a little bit confusing to me because the network in the United States has a meaning that involves a series of computer systems, usually inside of an organization that is inter-connected.
+When the author says “the network,” he is talking about what most people consider "cyberspace."
 The use of the term cyberspace would remove confusion and ambiguity from the article.

 The article made an interesting assertion stating that the legal rules of the natural world will need to enter the virtual world, or what the paper calls network space (XiaoLing, 2020).

 I believe it required a broader explanation.
-Although Dr. Wang explained that most of our lives are conducted in network space, he doesn't sufficiently explain how legal rules would enter this virtual world.
+Although the author explained that most of our lives are conducted in network space, he doesn't sufficiently explain how legal rules would enter this virtual world.

 He also proposed that we must criminalize even the act of preparing for cyber crimes and create a new crime that he called "helping cybercrime" (XiaoLing, 2020).
 He does not explain or expand upon what preparing entails.
 I feel that he might be arguing for criminalizing the act of preparing to commit a crime.
 I believe this would be unconstitutional in the United States.

-Dr. Wang stated concern with the potential for expanded charges and possible aggressive enforcement of the law.
+The author stated concern with the potential for expanded charges and possible aggressive enforcement of the law.
 He addressed this by leaning on objective interpretation theory.

 This theory involved a legal interpretation that explored the law within social development from the legal norms.
 He described it as a fair interpretation that seeks fairness and justice.
 The law should look at the essence of the crime rather than just the reality.
 In other words, the spirit of the law and not just the letter of the law.